chuaeesean/connectfirebase/README.md

 # connectfirebase

 ## Version 0.1.5 Update Release Notes
-### Updated Mobile Experience
-We had removed the old button method on the main page and use the select and dropdown method, making the mainpage group view more better for mobile devices to press.
+### Print group records
+We have added the ability of priting records.
+User can access them on the main page.

+### Save Excel records
+We have also added the ability of saving records to Excel.
+User can save records to .xls and .csv excel format.

 ### Bugs Fixes
 Bug fixes on the 404-page error.